-1. GET THE RIGHT PROGRAM – We are about 8 weeks out from the Seacoast Half Marathon.
-At this point runners are well into their training plans.
+Make sure the plan that you choose is aligned with your half marathon training goals.
 Each training plan consists of different mileages and workouts, depending on the goal: a first endurance race, a designated finish time, or a negative split race.
 Choosing the proper training plan will make sure you get to the finish line healthy and prepared, whatever your goal!

-3. DRESS FOR 10/15 DEGREES WARMER THAN THE TEMPERATURE – This time of year is a challenge for training because runners start to train in the hot and humid summer months and end their training when the weather is cool, dry, and comfortable.
+Fall can be a challenge for half marathon training because runners start to train in the hot and humid summer months and end their training when the weather is cool, dry, and comfortable.
 Regardless of the temperatures, dress for 10-15 degrees warmer than what the thermometer reads.
 Trust us, you will warm up!
-(And stay away from cotton!
+(Pro tip: Stay away from cotton!
 You want breathable and wicking clothing.
 Check out our Layering for Fall for more info)

-5. CROSS TRAINING AND CORE WORK– Runners just like to run.
+Sometimes, runners just like to run.
 However, adding in some cross training and core work will make your runs easier and more enjoyable.
 Being healthy at the start of a race is vital.
 To keep you injury free, cross training such as yoga, boot camps, elliptical, spinning will help your body reach that goal.
-Don’t forget to incorporate some core work.
-Having a strong core allows for the body to maintain good form as well as allows for the proper muscles to work as they are supposed to!
+Don’t forget to incorporate some core strength work.
+A strong core allows for the body to maintain good form as well as allows for the proper muscles to work as they are supposed to!